Legal Insights / Fees / Committeeship Applications: how much does it cost and how long does it take

 Jun 19 2023

 If a loved one has lost mental capacity, that person is no longer able to appoint a Power of Attorney to act on their behalf.
-It may become necessary for a trusted family member or friend apply to court to be appointed as their Committee to make decisions about their finances (manage bills, sell property, file income taxes) and/or person (healthcare decisions, where the person should live or who they can see).
+It may become necessary for a trusted family member or friend to apply to court to be appointed as their Committee to make decisions about their finances (manage bills, sell property, file income taxes) and/or person (healthcare decisions, where the person should live or who they can see).

 There are a few factors that significantly impact the cost and timeline for obtaining a committeeship order: